nkiraly/influxdb-inflow/README.md

 ### Overview

-Inflow is a library for using InfluxDB with Java.

-The influxdb-inflow library was created in the spirit of the Python influxdb client, in an effort to maintain a common structure between various programming languages talking to InfluxDB.
+Inflow is a library for using InfluxDB with Java projects that need to talk HTTP or UDP.
+It takes code and architecture from both https://github.com/influxdata/influxdb-php and https://github.com/influxdata/influxdb-java projects.
+The goals were Java code query builders and results DTO, multiple connection management, and UDP transport support.

 ### Maven
 TODO: Where to publish this library for general consumption?